 I tend to get many of the same questions over and over again.
-For this reason, I’ve set up this FAQ page, answering some of the more frequently asked questions for me and for Thoughts and Designs.
+I’ve set up this FAQ page to answer the more frequently asked questions for me and for Thoughts and Designs.

 Why did you originally start this site (as JoyfulMomma.org)?

 Writing about life, I have found, seems to affect life in a way.
-I found that the more I wrote about things, the more I honed in on what I really believed, and why I believed it.
+I found that the more I wrote about things, the more I honed in on what I believed, and why I believed it.

 Why Thoughts & Designs?

 I wanted to come up with a name that bridged both aspects of what I do, as a writer and an artist.
-I finally settled on Thoughts and Designs because I feel it sums up who I am and what I do on this site.
+I finally settled on Thoughts & Designs because I feel it sums up who I am and what I do on this site.

 Have your views on different issues changed much over the years?